pawelmagnu/ml-lab/lab_07/readme.md

-# lab7
+# Clustering

-Using clasterization to cluster MNIST data
+Using K-means and DBSCAN to cluster MNIST data

-## Used:

-DBSCAN